 A school permit is a restricted license issued to new student drivers which places restrictions on where and when they can drive for a set period of time as they become more experienced.
 Passengers can be restricted by number (no more than one friend can ride with the driver,) age (no more than one passenger under 18,) or family status (no passengers who are not parents or siblings of the driver.)

 Each state has its own specific guidelines and rules for a school permit, which is generally issued after teens have earned a learner's permit or sometimes after they have their license.
 School permits are also referred to as intermediate, graduated, or provisional permits or licenses.
+Find out more by contacting an insurance agent in your area.

 For example, in Iowa the school permit is called a "minor school license" and is available to teens aged 14-1/2 or older who have completed an Iowa-approved driver education course and already have a driver's instruction permit.
 Eligible teens must live over a mile from the school and have a parent, as well as a school representative, sign an Affidavit for School License form.
 Some teens are asked to complete a physical driving test to secure the school permit.